Blog

 On the Ethical Risks of Translation Academics “Collaborating” with the Industry Without Adequate Critical Engagement and Objective Analysis

-Fardous Bahbouh, PhD researcher on equality and political economy This critique reflects the author’s independent analysis and should not be understood as representing any institutional position.
-It is not connected to, commissioned by, or endorsed by the University at which the author is currently completing doctoral studies.
-(Work in progress).
-Abstract This article critically examines…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry This critique reflects the author’s independent analysis and should not be understood as representing any institutional position.
+It is not connected to, commissioned by, or endorsed by the University at which the author is currently completing…

 Public services rendered